Our RSD lawyers have had great success in various cases where clients have suffered from RSD as a result of an accident or trauma.

 - Progressive deterioration and dysfunction of the affected limb

 RSD can occur from any type of incident involving trauma, such as a car accident, construction accident, slip or trip and fall accident, or after surgery for an injury caused by one of these incidents.
-At Law Offices of Louis Grandelli, P.C., our RSD lawyers have handled numerous cases where our client has suffered from RSD and have a tremendous amount of success in maximizing the damages in these cases.
+At The Grandelli Firm, our RSD lawyers have handled numerous cases where our client has suffered from RSD and have a tremendous amount of success in maximizing the damages in these cases.
 Our recoveries in this case include the following: $2.9 million (Staten Island construction worker who slipped down a stairwell); $2.5 million (Brooklyn construction worker who tripped on debris); $875,000 (moving company employee who had a pallet dropped on his foot) and $850,000 (Staten Island woman who slipped on ice).

 The onset of symptoms from RSD may be rapid or occur over an extended period of time.
 The pain often begins at the point of injury, but then spreads throughout the limb or the leg/arm on the opposite side of the body.
 The condition is most commonly seen in people aged 40-60, but it can occur in people of all ages.
 Further, the pain that the condition causes has been known to lead to high rates of anger, anxiety, depression, fear and suicide.